dotnet/arcade/src/Microsoft.DotNet.Helix/Sdk/tools/xharness-runner/Readme.md

 ### iOS/tvOS/WatchOS .app bundle payloads

-To execute .app bundles, declare the `XHarnessAppFolderToTest` items:
+To execute .app bundles, declare one or more `XHarnessAppFolderToTest` items:

 ```xml
 <ItemGroup>